-Text-Answer Questions, unlike Multiple-Choice Questions, allow you to enter more than one correct answer.
-This is so that you may add variations on the correct answer in case your participants enter a misspelling, a variation/rephrasing of the correct answer, etc.
+Text Answer questions allow you to enter multiple correct answers so you may add multiple variations on the correct answer in case your participants enter a misspelling, a variation/rephrasing of the correct answer, etc.

-Set the Correct Answer(s) of a Text or Numerical Question
+Set the Correct Answer(s) to a Text or Numerical Question

 To set the correct answer for a question, click on the answer you want to edit under Correct Answer(s).
 You can click the answer itself, or the green Edit (pencil) button.
 This puts the answer into Edit mode.
 The Correct Answer input will now allow you to type in a correct answer.
 Simply type in the correct answer, then click the green Save (checkmark) button to save the answer.
 As answers are received from your crowd, Crowdpurr will mark them with the Correct badge if they match any answer in the Correct Answer(s) area.